StuntsPT/misc_plotters/README.md

 ## Mantel_plotter.R

 This script will plot the data used for a Mantel test and the associates correlation line.
 Does not give a very nice result.
-It has been abandoned before being really usefull.
+It has been abandoned before being really useful.
 Still full hard-coded.

 --------